kaspardohrin/deltec/onepager/README.md

-This is the folder to create our one-pager code.
+This is our onepager.

+Made with the help of:
+- Materialize
+- JQuery